yokadi/yokadi.github.com/bugtracking.markdown

 ---
-title: Documentation
+title: Using Yokadi as a bugtracker
 layout: default
 ---
-# Using Yokadi as a bugtracker

 ## Introduction